-As mentioned previously, individuals housed in this facility are probationers who violated probation.
+Individuals housed in this facility are probationers who violated probation.
 Probation Officers are assigned to the facility and would take appropriate action if retaliation would occur.

-With no finding of retaliation, the facility did not have Monitoring Logs to document any action taken.
+With no complaints of retaliation, the facility did not have Monitoring Logs to document any action taken.